sergiopaglialunga/devops/README.md

 - How to check the status `systemctl status nginx`
 - `sudo chmod +x provision.sh`

+### create a private network with provided IP address
+    config.vm.network "private_network", ip: "192.168.10.100"

 ### Provisioning task

 1- Create a provision.sh file on the localhost, NOT on the VM

-2- Add the script on the file to update the VM, and install and start nginx
+2- Add the script on the file to update the VM, install and start nginx `sudo apt-get install nginx -y`

-3- Update the vagrantfile script adding the `config.vm.provision`.
+3- Update the vagrantfile script adding the

+`config.vm.provision "shell", path: "provision.sh"`

 This script will allow us to run the shell file at the boot time of the VM.
 With the single command of `vagrant up` it will also run the script.

 4- On the first vagrant up that creates the environment, provisioning is run.
 If we want to run again the provision file we have to type `vagrant up --provision`